 The pictures appear decent and color reproduction is good.
 The front camera is 5 MP which clicks amazing selfies in one go.
 It works with normal 1.4 microns and f/2.0 aperture.
 The back camera has 1.55 uM sized individual pixels which make for great shots even without OIS.

 Here’s a sample 4K HD footage video taken from the Nexus 5X:

-A Li-Po 2700 mAh battery doesn’t guarantee much of long lasting usage.
+A Li-Po 2700 mAh battery doesn’t guarantee much long-lasting usage.
 Nexus 5X will run for 12-14 hours straight, that too with limited and balanced usage.
-But then we would have loved removable battery.
+But then we would have loved a removable battery.